-Bonds consist of government bonds, investment grade and non-investment grade corporate bonds, repurchase agreements, and debentures.
+Bonds consist of government bonds, investment grade and non-investment grade corporate bonds, repurchase agreements, unsecured debt, and debentures.
 Bonds are valued based on current market yields and, in some cases, quoted market prices.
 Bonds include the use of repurchase agreements to borrow money to create leverage to purchase other bonds and enhance yields through a leverage bond fund strategy.
+Unsecured debt are funds borrowed through the sale of bonds.